smartpricing/queen/website/learn.md

     });
 ```

-Also note that for POP we do not specify the partition, simulating a real consumer that usually do not know the partition of the message, but rather the queue name.
-This require the server to find available partitions for each POP request.
+Also note that for POP we do not specify the partition, simulating a real consumer that usually does not know the partition of the message, but rather the queue name.
+This requires the server to find available partitions for each POP request.

 So the benchmark setup is like this:
 - 1 single machine with 32 cores and 64GB of RAM, 2TB disk
 - Postgres and Queen as docker containers, without cpuset
 - 1 queue with 1000 partitions
 - 10 producers with total 1000 connections
-- 1 consumer with 50 connections, batch size to 50 (so the POP calls usually return more than one message, if present)
+- 1 consumer with 50 connections, batch size of 50 (so the POP calls usually return more than one message, if present)

 The Queen and Postgres config were: